uc-cdis/ndh-demo/demo/DMID_notebook/readme.txt

-Steps to run mounted Notebook in NIAID Data ecosystem.
+Steps to run mounted notebook in NIAID Data Ecosystem.

 1. Login in https://niaiddata.org/ using you user id and password.